-Contractual Maturities at June 30, 2022
+Contractual Maturities at September 30, 2022

 Maturity Amount

 (Dollars in thousands)

-2022 \$ 636,060
+2022 \$ 234,709

-2023 2,111,321
+2023 1,965,754

-2024 4,742,796
+2024 4,275,002

-2025 5,207,341
+2025 6,497,291

-2026 4,334,664
+2026 6,738,903

-Thereafter 337,585
+Thereafter 379,442

-Total \$ 17,369,767
+Total \$ 20,091,101

 On October 26, 2018, a purported class action complaint alleging violations of federal securities laws was filed against Bank OZK in the United States District Court for the Eastern District of Arkansas, captioned Jordan Colbert et al. v.
 Bank OZK et al., case number now 4:18-cv-793-DPM.
 Under applicable federal law, the federal district court in the Colbert Case named Strathclyde Pension Fund as the lead class plaintiff.
 The complaint, alleged violations of Section 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder.
-The complaint identified the proposed class period as encompassing persons who purchased the Bank's common stock between February 19, 2016 and October 18, 2018, and sought damages against the Bank and individual defendants.
-In May 2022, the parties entered into an agreement to settle the claims for \$45 million and the court granted preliminary approval of the settlement in June 2022.
-The settlement is subject to final court approval and does not include or constitute an admission, concession, or finding of any fault, liability, or wrongdoing by the Bank or any other defendant.
-The Bank's insurance carriers have funded the \$45 million settlement into an escrow account as of June 30, 2022.
-If the court approves the settlement, the settlement will be paid from the escrow account.
+The complaint identified the proposed class period as encompassing persons who purchased the Bank's common stock between February 19, 2016 and October 18, 2018 and sought damages against the Bank and individual defendants.
+In May 2022, the parties entered into an agreement to settle the claims for \$45.0 million and the court granted final approval of the settlement in September 2022.
+The settlement, which was funded by the Bank's insurance carriers, does not include or constitute an admission, concession, or finding of any fault, liability, or wrongdoing by the Bank or any other defendant.

-The Bank is a party as both plaintiff and defendant in various legal or regulatory proceedings or claims, including claims related to employment, wage-hour and labor law claims, consumer and privacy claims, as well as claims of lender liability, breach of contract, and other similar lending-related claims encountered on a routine basis, some of which may be styled as "class action" or representative cases.
+The Bank is (or may be) a party as both plaintiff and defendant in various legal or regulatory proceedings or claims, including claims related to employment, wage-hour and labor law claims, consumer and privacy claims, as well as claims of lender liability, breach of contract, and other similar lending-related claims encountered on a routine basis, some of which may be styled as "class action" or representative cases.
 While the ultimate resolution of these claims and proceedings cannot be determined at this time, management believes that such claims and proceedings, individually or in the aggregate, will not have a material adverse effect on the Bank's financial condition or results of operations.